SUV: Chassis

 Many years after most passenger cars had transitioned to unibody construction, most SUVs continued to use a separate body-on-frame method, due to being based on the chassis from a light truck, commercial vehicle, pickup truck, or off-road vehicle.

-The first mass-produced unibody four-wheel drive passenger car was the Russian 1955 GAZ-M20 Pobeda M-72, which could be considered the first crossover car.
+The first mass-produced unibody four-wheel-drive passenger car was the Russian 1955 GAZ-M20 Pobeda M-72, which could be considered the first crossover car.
 The 1977 Lada Niva was the first off-road vehicle to use both a unibody construction and a coil-sprung independent front suspension.
 The relatively compact Niva is considered a predecessor to the crossover SUV and combines a hatchback-like passenger car body with full-time four-wheel drive, low-range gearing, and lockable center differential.

 Nonetheless, unibody SUVs remained rare until the 1984 Jeep Cherokee (XJ) was introduced and became a sales success.
-The introduction of the 1993 Jeep Grand Cherokee resulted in all Jeep SUV models using unibody construction, with many other brands following suit since the mid-1990s.
+The introduction of the 1993 Jeep Grand Cherokee resulted in many of Jeep's SUV models using unibody construction, with many other brands following suit since the mid-1990s.
 Today, most SUVs in production use a unibody construction and relatively few models continue to use body-on-frame construction.

 Body style

 SUVs are typically of a two-box design similar to a station wagon.
 The engine compartment is in the front, followed by a combined passenger/cargo area (unlike a sedan, which has a separate trunk/boot compartment).

-Up until approximately 2010, many SUV models were available in 2-door body styles.
-Since then, manufacturers began to discontinue the 2-door models as the 4-door models became more popular.
+Up until approximately 2010, many SUV models were available in two-door body styles.
+Since then, manufacturers began to discontinue the two-door models as the four-door models became more popular.

-A few 2-door SUVs remain available, such as the body-on-frame Suzuki Jimny, Toyota Land Cruiser Prado, Ford Bronco, and Jeep Wrangler as well as the Range Rover Evoque crossover SUV.
+A few two-door SUVs remain available, such as the body-on-frame Suzuki Jimny, Mahindra Thar, Toyota Land Cruiser Prado, Ford Bronco, and Jeep Wrangler as well as the Range Rover Evoque crossover SUV.